 They can show a breakdown of all available values for a given metadata key; this makes it easy to e.g. show what percentage of an app’s users have a feature enabled or which platform the app is used on the most.

-Time-wise, insights can group their signals by hour, day, week or month, allowing for either fine-grained view or a good overview.
+Time-wise, insights can group their signals by hour, day, week, or month, allowing for either a fine-grained view or a good overview.

-Finally, all insights can display their data as a table, as bar or line chart, or as a donut or pie chart.
+Finally, all insights can display their data as a table, bar, or line chart, or as a donut or pie chart.
 All this configuration can be changed and experimented with on the fly and allows developers who use TelemetryDeck to deep dive into their data quickly and easily.